matrix-org/matrix-spec-proposals/proposals/4010-push-rules-and-account-data.md

   *won't use the data when evaluating push rules*.
 * Dendrite will return an HTTP 403 if you attempt to set `m.push_rules` via `/account_data`.
+* Conduit has no protections for special account data yet, will accept the data _and_ use those when evaluating push rules.

 The [fully read marker](https://spec.matrix.org/v1.6/client-server-api/#fully-read-markers) operates in a similar way and